Map: Here’s where marijuana is – and isn’t – legal - NewsBreak

 In January, Idaho lawmakers moved forward with a proposed constitutional amendment that would bar the legalization of marijuana in the state, despite all of its neighbors already having some sort of policy allowing residents to possess marijuana or products low in THC.

 In Kansas, lawmakers are still mulling a bill that would legalize medical marijuana.
 According to Nexstar's KSNT , the bill awaits a committee's approval but has bipartisan support in the legislature.
-Next door in Nebraska, the Nebraskans for Medical Marijuana organization is working to collect enough signatures to put medical cannabis on the November ballot, local news outlet KETV reports .CBP: 140 arrested in human smuggling attempts
+Next door in Nebraska, the Nebraskans for Medical Marijuana organization is working to collect enough signatures to put medical cannabis on the November ballot, local news outlet KETV reports .Skippy recalling peanut butters that may contain stainless steel fragments

 A 2021 Pew Research study found the vast majority of American adults - 91% - believe in legalizing marijuana in some capacity.
 Sixty percent support making marijuana legal for medical and recreational use while 31% support legalization for medical use only.